-This report is intended solely for the information and use of the Board of Trustees, management, others within the organization, and the Office of the Public Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Trustees, management, others within the organization, and the Office of Public Accountability of Guam and is not intended to be and should not be used by anyone other than these specified parties.
+However, this report is also a matter of public record.